SayantiSaha014/SayantiSaha014/README.md

 🔧 Projects

-Recently I finished working on : Customer Churn Prediction Analysis
+Currently, I am working on:  🛒 E-Commerce Furniture Dataset 2024  🛒

-Description: In the project, "Customer Churn Prediction Analysis, I leverage the power of machine learning with Python to predict potential churn, enabling proactive strategies for customer retention.
-The predictive model, built using Random Forest algorithm.
-With the help of PowerBI Dashboard, we can get an in-depth analysis.
+Description: The E-Commerce Furniture project comprises 2,000 entries, detailing a variety of furniture products.
+It captures key sales metrics and product details, offering a snapshot of consumer purchasing patterns and market trends in the online furniture retail space.

-Skills Used: Power BI, Python, Pandas, Matplotlib, Seaborn, Machine Learning, Random Forest Regression
+Skills Used: Python, Pandas, Matplotlib, Seaborn, Machine Learning

 🔗 Connect With Me